Željko Komšić: 2006 general election

-Komšić was SDP BiH's candidate for the Croat seat in the Presidency of Bosnia and Herzegovina in the 2006 Bosnian general election.
+Komšić was the SDP BiH's candidate for the Croat seat in the Presidency of Bosnia and Herzegovina in the 2006 Bosnian general election.
 He received 116,062 votes, or 39.6% ahead of Ivo Miro Jović (HDZ BiH; 26.1%), Božo Ljubić (HDZ 1990; 18.2%), Mladen Ivanković-Lijanović (NSRzB; 8.5%), Zvonko Jurišić (HSP; 6.9%) and Irena Javor-Korjenić (0.7%).
 He was sworn into office on 6 November 2006.

-Komšić's victory was widely attributed to a split in the HDZ BiH party, enabling the SDP to win a majority of the Bosniaks votes.
+Komšić's victory was widely attributed to a split in the HDZ BiH party, enabling the SDP BiH to win a majority of the Bosniaks votes.
 Croats saw Komšić as an illegitimate representative of the Bosnian Croats because he was elected mostly by Bosniak voters.

 2010 general election

-At the 2010 general election, Komšić won 337,065 votes, 60.6% of total.
+In the 2010 general election, Komšić won 337,065 votes, 60.6% of total.
 He was followed by Borjana Krišto (HDZ BiH; 19.7%), Martin Raguž (HK; 10.8%), Jerko Ivanković Lijanović (NSRzB; 8.1%), Pero Galić (0.3%), Mile Kutle (0.2%) and Ferdo Galić (0.2%).

 Komšić's electoral win in 2010 was highly contested by Croat political representatives and generally seen as electoral fraud.
 Namely, every citizen in the Federation can decide whether to vote for a Bosniak or a Croat representative.
 However, since Bosniaks make up 70% of Federation's population and Croats only 22%, a candidate running to represent Croats in the Presidency can be effectively elected even without a majority among the Croat community - if enough Bosniak voters decide to vote on a Croat ballot.
 This happened in 2006 and in 2010, when Komšić, an ethnic Croat, backed by the multiethnic Social Democratic Party, won the elections with very few Croat votes.

-In 2010, he didn't win in a single municipality that had Croat-majority or plurality; nearly all of these went to Borjana Krišto.
-Bulk of the votes Komšić received came from predominantly Bosniak areas and he fared quite poorly in Croat municipalities, supported by less than 2,5% of the electorate in a number of municipalities in Western Herzegovina, such as Široki Brijeg, Ljubuški, Čitluk, Posušje and Tomislavgrad, while not being able to gain not even 10% in a number of others.
+In 2010, Komšić didn't win in a single municipality that had Croat-majority or plurality; nearly all of these went to Borjana Krišto.
+The bulk of the votes Komšić received came from predominantly Bosniak areas and he fared quite poorly in Croat municipalities, supported by less than 2,5% of the electorate in a number of municipalities in Western Herzegovina, such as Široki Brijeg, Ljubuški, Čitluk, Posušje and Tomislavgrad, while not being able to gain not even 10% in a number of others.
 Komšić received over seven thousand votes from the Bosniak-majority municipality Kalesija, where a total of 20 Croats live.
 Furthermore, total Croat population in whole of Federation of Bosnia and Herzegovina was then estimated around 495,000;

 Komšić received 336,961 votes alone, while all other Croat candidates won 230,000 votes altogether.
 Croats consider him to be an illegitimate representative and generally treat him as a second Bosniak member of the presidency.
 This raised frustration among Croats, undermined their trust in federal institutions and empowered claims for their own entity or a federal unit.